Strong Evidence Against a Statistically Isotropic Universe

-While the correlations between anomaly statistics have previously been studied \cite{Muir:2018hjv}, because each observation has a low $p$-value, we are less interested in how the peaks of the distributions correlate than in how the tails do.
-This is not captured by standard correlation measures.
-We show here that the joint $p$-values of all pairs of these four anomalies in an ensemble of realizations of best-fit \LCDM~are much less than the minimum of the pair,
+While the correlations between anomaly statistics have previously been studied \cite{Muir:2018hjv}, since each observation has a low $p$-value, we are not interested in how the peaks of the distributions correlate -- instead, we must study the tails of the distributions, which are not captured by standard correlation measures.
+Here we show that the joint $p$-values of all pairs of these four anomalies in an ensemble of realizations of best-fit \LCDM~are much less than the minima of the individual $p$-values,

-for any pair of anomaly statistics $S_A$ and $S_B$, i.e., the statistics are only weakly correlated in their tails.
+for any pair of anomaly statistics $S_A$ and $S_B$.
+The statistics are only weakly correlated in their tails.

 We find that for three of the four \Planck\ foreground-subtracted maps -- \texttt{Commander}, \texttt{NILC}, \texttt{SMICA} -- the joint $p$-value of all four anomalies